Hazelight/Docs-UnrealEngine-Angelscript/content/_index.md

 ![](/img/scripting.png)

-Programmers used to working in Unreal C++ will find the scripts instantly familiar, but with many key simplifications to make life easier for Designers and avoid common C++ pitfalls.
+Programmers used to working in Unreal C++ will find the scripts instantly familiar, but with many key simplifications to make life easier for designers and avoid common C++ pitfalls.

 ### Script Hotreload for Fast Iteration
 See your changes to scripted actors and components reflected immediately when you hit save.

-Non-structural changes can even be reloaded *while* playing your game for lightning-fast iteration.
+Non-structural changes can be reloaded *while* playing your game for lightning-fast iteration.

 ![Properties](/img/properties.png)